-Chicken Cordon Bleu is made a weeknight masterpiece that is easy to make, little clean up, only takes 30 minutes from start to finish and served with an amazing sauce over a panko-breaded chicken breast, stuffed with classic ham and melted cheese.
+Chicken Cordon Bleu is made a weeknight dinner masterpiece that is easy to make, little clean up, only takes 30 minutes from start to finish and served with an amazing sauce over a panko-breaded chicken breast, stuffed with classic ham and melted cheese.

 PIN this CHICKEN CORDON BLEU RECIPE in your DINNER, CHICKEN, QUICK AND EASY, AND WEEKNIGHT BOARDS on PINTEREST.
 And follow Sweet Tea & Thyme on Pinterest for more tips, hacks, and tasty recipes!